matheus-rossi/docs/docs/development/data-engineering/data-lakehouse/delta/index.md

 In order to use all Delta features, you probably want to use Spark, but you can also use Delta without it.

 ::: tip
-It's possible to use Delta without Spark, but not all features are available.
+It"s possible to use Delta without Spark, but not all features are available.

 See [Delta-Rs](https://github.com/delta-io/delta-rs) for example.
 :::